Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do for MVP:
-- Review savyy answers
+- Review links answers by Savyy
-- Edit HTML content
 - Check "sin beneficios" in Banco Ciudad benefits
 - Check .env keys in promotions file
-- Check security
-- Review plans and pnl